madeleinesc/madeleinesc/README.md

 🛠️ I am still a relatively new web developer but I have picked up some lifelong skills and am looking forward to watch the future holds!

 ⚡ Fun fact: Im a walking encylopeadia of book, film and tv knowledge!
 Ask me anything! 📖 🎞️

 📫 How to reach me: madeleine.codes@gmail.com 😃

+😃 Please check out my repo's below to see my progress so far!